 National Bike to Work Day Celebration in Newark

-Register on-site the morning of the event to be eligible for random prizes, including the grand prize of a Trek commuter bicycle (must be present to win)!
-Whether you come as part of one of six “bike trains” or not (see Find Your Bike Train below), come and enjoy the food, hear brief messages from UD and government officials, celebrate with the biking community gathered, and be present for the random-prize drawings.
+Whether you come as part of one of six “bike trains” or not (see Find Your Bike Train below), come and enjoy the food, hear brief messages from UD and government officials, celebrate with the biking community gathered, and register your attendance when you arrive to be eligible for random-prize drawings.

 On event day, several “bike captain”-led rides will depart throughout Newark and meet up at Mentors’ Circle to partake in Bike to Work Day festivities.
 Meet-up locations, ride leaders, and meet-up times are listed below.

 All “trains” meet at 7:25 a.m. and depart promptly at 7:30 a.m. (see map)

 Ride Leader: Mike Shay

 Ride Leader: Barb Hughes